 All private sector workers employed in these cities are entitled to paid sick leave.
 Those employees who are covered by law will accrue paid sick leave at the rate of 1 hour per every 30 hours worked.
 Generally, employers with fewer than 10 employees may cap accrued sick leave at 24 hours per year, and employers with 10 or more employees may cap accrued sick leave at 40 hours per year.
 However, child care workers, home health care workers, and food service workers can only be capped at 40 hours per year regardless of their employer’s size.
 Covered employees may use their accrued leave for their own illness or condition, for a family member’s, or in the case of a public health emergency.

-In Jersey City, private sector employees who work for employers with more than 10 employees earn 1 hour of paid sick leave for every 30 hours worked, not to exceed 40 hours per year.
-Employers with less than 10 employees are not required to provide paid sick leave, but must allow employees to earn 1 hour of unpaid sick leave for every 30 hours worked, not to exceed 40 hours a year.
+In Jersey City, under the Sick Leave Ordinance, private sector employees who work for employers with more than 10 employees earn 1 hour of paid sick leave for every 30 hours worked, not to exceed 40 hours per year.
+Employers with less than 10 employees, must provide up to 24 hours of paid sick leave per year at the rate of 1 hour of paid sick leave for every 30 hours worked.
+Once you hit 24 hours, you are eligible for up to 16 hours of unpaid sick leave.
 The right to sick leave is not affected by whether an employer works full or part-time.
+If you are a child care worker, home health care worker or a food service worker you are entitled to 40 hours of paid sick leave per year regardless of the size of the company you work for.
 However, this law does not affect collective bargaining agreements.